glowieframework/glowie-website/documentation/v1.x/getting-started/folder-structure.md

 # Folder structure
-A Glowie application is bundled with two main folders: `app` and `vendor` along with a main `.htaccess` Apache configuration file.
+A Glowie application is bundled with two main folders: `app` and `vendor` along with some server configuration files in the root folder.

 You only need to **point your server to this root directory** and Glowie will do the rest for you.